 We are always interested in new projects.
-Email firstname.lastname@example.org with questions or ideas.
+Email firstname.lastname@example.org with ideas, suggestions or questions.

 2017 – 2018